James Oswald (elder)

-James Oswald was a member of the Parliament of Scotland, 1703-1707, representing Kirkcaldy and, later, the member for Dysart Burghs in the House of Commons of Great Britain.
+James Oswald was a Burgh Commissioner of the Parliament of Scotland, 1703-1707, representing Kirkcaldy and, later, the Member of Parliament for Dysart Burghs in the House of Commons of Great Britain.

 Early life

 He was born in 1650, second son of Thomas Oswald of Kirkcaldy in Fife and Isobel Anderson.
 His father was a merchant navy captain and he followed the same occupation becoming a wealthy captain.
 It was noted that in 1681 he was a captain trading to Holland and bringing back goods on his own account.
 By 1689 he was a burgess of Kirkcaldy and successfully petitioned the Privy Council to relieve the burden of taxation on Kirkcaldy, because of the decay of trade of the burgh.